dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 fact, that data constructors are treated pretty much in the same way as variables and functions, both for MIL users and for the MIL implementation.

-{>> It's a little unorthodox to allow partially applied constructors in an intermediate language.
-The ILs that I know of require constructors to be fully applied and use lambdas to deal with partial application.
-I'm not asking that you change this but if you had written a code generator this design choice would have come back to bite you.
-Also, it might be that some optimizations are more cumbersome because of this design. <<}

 ### Functions and expressions

 Simple functions in MIL can be definied as follows: